 SBA 504 Loan Structure

-The structure is set out as follows:
+The funding breakdown is as follows:

-- CDC: 40 percent
+- CDC: 40%

 Projects 504 Loans Are Used For

-Unlike some 7(a) loans, the 504 program is more specific in terms of what you can use the funding for.
-In general, the money must be allocated towards expanding your business.
+Unlike some 7(a) loans, the 504 program is more specific in terms of what you can (and cannot) use the funding for.
+In general, the money must be allocated toward expanding or modernizing your business.
 Expansion means more jobs, which is the heart of what the 504 program is all about.

 General Business Prerequisites

 As an owner, you must have shown that you require funding and have exhausted alternative financing options, including investing your own time and money into the business.
-Most types of businesses can be approved, but companies that are engaged in lending practices, have pyramid sales structures and promote gambling or illegal activities are ineligible.
+Certain types of businesses aren’t able to apply for an SBA 504 loan, including companies that are engaged in lending practices or promote gambling or illegal activities.

-- Improving and diversifying the local economy
+- Diversifies, improves or stabilizes the local economy

 Terms, Rates and Fees for SBA 504 Loans